peavey2787/Save_Window_Position_and_Size/README.md

 - Manage multiple window layout profiles
 - Keep important windows always on top
 - Visually highlight windows for easy identification
+- Create quick layouts that can be restored with a single click

 ## Main Features